Lake Erie Experimental Hypoxia ForecastProduced in Collaboration with NOAA GLERL

 The animation bar allows you to fast forward, rewind, or pause the animated forecast at a desired date/time.

-Colored circles found on the hypoxia forecast represent monitoring data that is used to validate the accuracy of the forecast.
-Circles are included only when monitoring data is available.
+Colored circles found on the hypoxia forecast represent real-time monitoring sensors that are used to validate the accuracy of the forecast.
+Circles are included only when data is available.
 The color scale used for the circles is the same as the forecast color scale.

 This experimental forecast is produced as a joint effort by NOAA Great Lakes Environmental Research Lab (GLERL) and CIGLR with support from NOAA’s Coastal Hypoxia Research Program.